Bus the journey from from Vang Vieng to Vientiane is by road is scheduled to take from 3 to 5 hours depending upon which

 Buy Tickets from Vang Vieng to Vientiane

-Use the Search Form to purchase your bus tickets from Vang Vieng to Vientiane.
+Use the Search Box to buy your bus tickets from Vang Vieng to Vientiane.

 Vang Vieng Bus Station

 Naga Travel bus services to Vientiane depart from Soutchai Travel in Vang Vieng town centre.

 Vientiane Bus Station